 You will be feasting on the best local foods!

 Music festivals organizers know they need to make sure the audience is well fed in order to keep them happy.
 No one likes a grumpy festival goer!
 To make this happen they always rely on the best local vendors and their culinary delights to keep their audience’s hunger at bay.
-Going to a festival is a fast track and fail proof way of being able to dive straight into all the highlights of that city or country’s cuisine all whilst skipping all the hours of research you normally put into finding the best local food spots.
+Going to Asia for music festivals is a fast track and fail proof way of being able to dive straight into all the highlights of that city or country’s cuisine all whilst skipping all the hours of research you normally put into finding the best local food spots.

 You meet so many wonderful people!